aramis-lab/clinica/docs/Software/Installation.md

 You will find below the steps for installing Clinica on **Linux** or **Mac**.

-Please do not hesitate to contact us on the [forum](https://groups.google.com/forum/#!forum/clinica-user) or [GitHub](https://github.com/aramis-lab/clinica/issues) if you encounter any issues.

 ## Prepare your Python environment with miniconda

 You will need a Python environment to run Clinica.